iamAhsanMalik/Academic-Institute-Management-System/README.md

 Malik Ahsan Joyia

 ### Note: This Project is Completed.
-I have no plan to add new features to this it.
-It were a university project, so if you want to download documentation, Presentation, head over to the link below
+I have no plan to add new features.
+It were a university project, so if you want to download documentation, Presentation, head over to the links below

 #### Documentation